Purely Agent-Driven Black-Box Optimization for Biological Design: Introduction

 \section{Introduction}

 Searching for novel biological entities, \textit{i.e.}, small molecules, antimicrobial peptides, and proteins, has often been approached as a high-dimensional black-box optimization problem~\citep{negoescu2011knowledge,gomez2018automatic,JTVAE,GEGL,Weighted_Retraining,ladder,Huawei,lolbo}.
 The objective is to identify discrete sequences or graphs that maximize a costly, often non-differentiable function representing desired properties such as binding affinity, solubility, stability, or antimicrobial potency.

-Methods for biological black-box optimization span genetic algorithms~\citep{SMILES_GA,STONED,Graph_GA_AND_MCTS,SynNet,GA_D,GuacaMol,MIMOSA,DoG-AE}, Bayesian optimization~\citep{GP_BO,ChemBO,BOSS,lolbo,r2-cite5-lsbo,r2-cite9-lsbo-nfbo,apexgo,robot}, reinforcement learning~\citep{REINVENT,MolDQN,GEGL}, and deep generative modeling~\citep{JTVAE,DoG-AE,lolbo,r2-cite5-lsbo,r2-cite9-lsbo-nfbo,PepDiffusion,HydrAMP}.
+Until now, this problem has been tackled via genetic algorithms~\citep{SMILES_GA,STONED,Graph_GA_AND_MCTS,SynNet,GA_D,GuacaMol,MIMOSA,DoG-AE}, Bayesian optimization (BO)~\citep{GP_BO,ChemBO,BOSS,lolbo,r2-cite5-lsbo,r2-cite9-lsbo-nfbo,apexgo,robot}, reinforcement learning~\citep{REINVENT,MolDQN,GEGL}, and deep generative modeling~\citep{JTVAE,DoG-AE,lolbo,r2-cite5-lsbo,r2-cite9-lsbo-nfbo,PepDiffusion,HydrAMP}.
 These approaches typically train generative models such as diffusion models, VAEs, and flow matching models.
-Because they operate only on domain-specific input modalities (e.g., SMILES/SELFIES strings, amino acid or nucleic acid sequences), they largely ignore the rich human knowledge in natural language—mechanistic insights, structure–activity relationships, and domain heuristics, unless this information is manually engineered into the models or search operators.
-As a result, they often must relearn key biological principles from scratch for each new task.
+Because they operate only on domain-specific input modalities (\textit{e.g.}, SMILES/SELFIES strings, amino acid or nucleic acid sequences), they largely ignore human knowledge in natural language, \textit{i.e.}, mechanistic insights, structure--activity relationships, and domain heuristics, unless such information is manually engineered into the models or search operators.
+As a result, they often must relearn biological principles from scratch for each new task.